Lower Back Pain: Causes, Exercises, Treatment & Prevention (2026 Guide)

 Benefits: Reduces tension in hamstrings, which can relieve lower back pain.

-Along with exercises and medical treatment, natural remedies and alternative therapies can help reduce lower back pain safely.
-These methods focus on relaxing muscles, reducing inflammation, and improving mobility.
+Along with exercises and medical treatment, natural therapies can provide safe and effective relief from lower back pain.
+These methods focus on relaxing muscles, reducing inflammation, and improving overall flexibility.

 1. Heat Therapy